 for August 1, 2021 – July 31, 2022

 NCLCLB is pleased to announce it’s new Interactive Web Portal for licensees.
-To sign in, licensees will need their unique Login ID and password, which will be sent via email 6/7/2021 and 7/1/2021.
+To sign in, licensees will need their unique Login ID and password, sent via email 6/7/2021 and 7/1/2021.
 Notices will also be sent by US mail in early July.
 If you also have a corporate license, the login ID and password will be different for your corporate license.

 On the new portal, licensees can:

 - Check continuing education credits reported by course providers